knowlen/nick_scripts/README.md

 ### nick_scripts
 This is a repository to house simple, but useful scripts I've created for myself or friends.
 (mostly WWU related productivity hacks)
+Run any script with -h for a usage guide.

 #### SSH_dispatch.sh